-The Traditional Native Arts and Energy/Water Efficiency Infrastructure Program is a three-year grant-funded through 2018 which supports two programs at 13 tribal colleges in the Midwest (Minnesota, North Dakota, South Dakota, and Wisconsin).
+The Traditional Native Arts and Energy/Water Efficiency Infrastructure Program is a three-year grant-funded through November 2018 program which supports two initiatives at 13 tribal colleges and universities (TCUs) in the Midwest (Minnesota, North Dakota, South Dakota, and Wisconsin).

 The Traditional Native Arts Infrastructure initiative will increase well-designed arts classroom and studio space for the traditional Native arts on campus through renovation, repair, and limited construction, with the goal of encouraging the preservation of traditional and endangered arts through community outreach and academic coursework.

 The Energy and Water Efficiency Infrastructure initiative will reduce energy costs and environmental footprint through comprehensive energy and/or water audits to enhance energy and water efficiency in campus buildings, installing energy efficient windows, doors, lighting, low flow-usage toilets, and provide solar energy.